 I ran into the Ashby BART station and pushed my card through the slot and there was no turning back.
 Those voices hovered in the air, trailing me like they owned my heart.
 This was my chance to set aside the independence I so coveted and see what it took to trust a dance partner the way I trusted my business colleagues and friends.
 The expectation that all Latinas are good dancers was as foolish as the other stereotypes I regularly helped my clients unearth and release.
 Practicing what I preached was not always fun.

 “Line up in four rows,” Ava said.
 She then began, as she would, lesson after lesson, by reviewing the “basic.”
 The 1-2-3, pause, 4-5-6 pause seemed easy enough, and I kept my eyes and mind focused by whispering the numbers under my breath.
-The group was mixed and I was grateful about half of us were Latinx and all of us were less than suave in our moves.
+The group was mixed and I was grateful about half were Latinx and all of us were less than suave in our moves.

 As I climbed the stairs each Thursday and settled into my row of four, the ‘basic’ accompanied by Hector Lavoe’s canciones became a beat that eased into my body and reminded me the cadera is connected to the corazón.
 In the midst of ending my relationship and managing my mother’s depression, these classes became a sliver of hopeful challenge I pushed myself to stick with as I did my fledgling meditation practice.
 These two anchors held my bruised spirit steady as my doubts rose like swells in the ocean, tempting me to steer back into my past delusions.